CryptozombiesHQ/cryptozombie-lessons/sk/4/battle-09.md

       }
 ---
 Teraz keď sme naimplementovali scenár keď náš zombie súboj vyhrá, pozri me sa, čo sa stane ak náš zombie prehrá.
-Now that we've coded what happens when your zombie wins, let's figure out what happens when it **loses**.

 Ak náš zombie prehrá, v našej hre sa jeho level nezníži - proste sa zombiemu započíta prhra do `lossCount` atribútu, a odštartuje sa ich odpočinkový časovač.
 Kým časovač nedobehne, zombie nebude môcť útočiť.
-In our game, when zombies lose, they don't level down — they simply add a loss to their `lossCount`, and their cooldown is triggered so they have to wait a day before attacking again.

 Aby sme túto logiku naimplementovali, budeme musiet použiť kľučové slovo `else`.
-To implement this logic, we'll need an `else` statement.

 `else`, podobne ako v Javascripte a iných jazykoch, sa používa nasledovne:
-`else` statements are written just like in JavaScript and many other languages:

 ```
 if (zombieCoins[msg.sender] > 100000000) {